staticjinja/staticjinja/docs/index.rst

 ===========

-staticjinja is a library for easily deploying static sites using the jinja2_ templating language.
+staticjinja is a library for easily deploying static sites using the Jinja2_ template engine.

 Most static site generators are cumbersome to use.
-Nevertheless, when deploying a static website that could benefit from factored out data or modular HTML pages (especially convenient when prototyping), a templating engine can be invaluable. jinja2 is an extremely powerful tool in this regard.
+Nevertheless, when deploying a static website that could benefit from factored out data or modular HTML pages (especially convenient when prototyping), a templating engine can be invaluable.
+Jinja2 is an extremely powerful tool in this regard.

 staticjinja is designed to be lightweight, easy-to-use, and highly